axelav/logseq-plugin-weather/README.md

 Must be in the format 'latitude, longitude', eg. `28.580573, -81.351803`

-Other options include preferring metric units over imperial and excluding the location from the output.
+Other options include preferring metric units over imperial and excluding various fields (location, sun, moon, wind, and humidity) from the output.

 ![settings](./settings.jpg)